Where is my nearest Frazzled Cafe and how do I find out about future launches?

 Can I just turn up to a Frazzled Cafe meeting?

 Frazzled Cafe meetings are limited in number (max 18 people) to ensure that everyone who attends is able to speak if they wish to.
 It is for this reason that we require people to pre-register attendance.
-Invitations to Frazzled Cafes are currently sent out by email to members on our mailing list for each location and places for new launches are allocated on a first-come basis.
+Invitations to Frazzled Cafe meetings are currently sent out by email to members on our mailing list for each location and places for new launches are allocated on a first-come basis.
 We also operate a wait list should places become free last minute.
+You can also book directly via the button on our homepage.

 Please be aware that there is a minimum age requirement of 18 years to be able to attend.